 A message from Op Inionated:

-With the Premier League season kicking off, we look at some of the worst military-inspired football tops.
+With the World Cup in full swing, we look at some of the worst military-inspired football tops.

 Probably the only top in this list that any right-minded person would want to wear.